EELV Secondary Payload Adapter: History

 Development was funded by the Air Force Research Laboratory Space Vehicles Directorate (AFRL/RV) for the United States Department of Defense (DoD) Space Test Program (STP) under a Small Business Innovative Research (SBIR) grant in the late 1990s.
 Moog CSA Engineering teamed with AFRL to design, build and qualify the ring in the early 2000s.
 Additional studies have been done on ESPA applications for lunar and science missions under an SBIR from NASA Ames Research Center.

 As of 2010, the ring is produced by Moog CSA Engineering.

 A number of missions have used the ESPA ring.
 The ESPA ring's maiden mission was on STP-1 in 2007.

 As of December 2015, the ESPA ring had been used on all 3 EELV-class rockets (Atlas V, Delta IV and Falcon 9).

 Multiple ESPA rings may be used on a single launch, stacked to increase the satellite carrying capacity.
 Two ESPA Grande rings were used on Orbcomm OG-2 flight 1 in 2014 and three stacked Grande rings for the 11-satellite Orbcomm OG-2 flight 2 deployment in 2015.

 Technical characteristics

 The initial ESPA ring was designed to support a 15000 lb primary payload and up to six 400 lb secondary payloads.
 Each secondary spacecraft is mounted radially on a 15 in diameter port and is allocated 24 in × 28 in × 38 in volume.
 This has led to the colloquial designation of ESPA-class payloads.
 The design includes a standard electrical interface for the attached payloads; however mission-specific requirements may preclude each secondary payload from receiving more than a single, non-redundant payload separation signal.

-ESPA Grande ports are 24 in in diameter, and can support 700 lb payloads.
+ESPA Grande ports are 24 in in diameter, and can support 700 lb payloads of 42 in × 46 in × 38 in volume.
+Each 24 inch port has 36 fastener bolts.

 Moog's version of the ESPA Grande supports up to 1543 lb payloads.